istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/gateway-api/index.md

 ## Customizing Trace sampling

 The sampling rate option can be used to control what percentage of requests get reported to your tracing system.
-This should be configured depending upon your traffic in the mesh and the amount of tracing data you want to collect.
+This should be configured based upon your traffic in the mesh and the amount of tracing data you want to collect.
 The default rate is 1%.